matty5350/singlebot/README.md

 i.e stops it talking in the channel

 /botmsg "message" "image_url"
-Description: Sending this to any discord channel will make the bot delete your command sent and then send this as a message by the bot itself ( this is a admin only command ) message = Message you wish to send image_url = Image you wish bot to provide in the message
+Description: ends a custom message and optional image (URL must be a direct link to .png, .jpg, .jpeg, or .gif format) as an embedded message in the current channel. ( this is a admin only command ) message = Message you wish to send image_url = Image you wish bot to provide in the message

 ```

-Description: Sends a custom message and optional image (URL must be a direct link to .png, .jpg, .jpeg, or .gif format) as an embedded message in the current channel.
-These commands enable admins to control the bot's behavior, clear messages, switch response files for different games, and send custom messages in chat channels.

 This Discord bot relies on A2S steam queries to show Bot Presence Example Below: